-Tonga, officially the Kingdom of Tonga, is a country in Oceania with a population of 104,000.261
+Tonga, officially the Kingdom of Tonga, is a country in Oceania with a population of 104,000.246

 In Tonga the legislation criminalising suicide dates back to 1926.
-The Criminal Offences Act states that "every person who attempts to commit suicide shall be liable to imprisonment for any period not exceeding three years".
-262
+The Criminal Offences Act states that "every person who attempts to commit suicide shall be liable to imprisonment for any period not exceeding three years".247

 While the maximum custodial sentence is three years, sentences may be suspended.
-This means it is not immediately imposed, the individual is placed on probation, and the sentence may be dismissed.263 Individuals also have the right to appeal successful prosecutions264 provided they give written notice within 28 days of the decision,265 and pay a prescribed fee.266
+This means it is not immediately imposed, the individual is placed on probation, and the sentence may be dismissed.248 Individuals also have the right to appeal successful prosecutions249 provided they give written notice within 28 days of the decision,250 and pay a prescribed fee.251

-There are also exceptions for those considered to be insane at the time of the offence.267 This means that they are suffering from a mental disease that prevents them from understanding the physical nature of their act, or that it was wrong.
-If the person is affected by delusions as a result of their illness, they will be judged according to the facts as they understood them (as a result of their delusions).268 Courts also have the right to consider an individual's mental disability when sentencing.269
+There are also exceptions for those considered to be insane at the time of the offence.252 This means that they are suffering from a mental disease that prevents them from understanding the physical nature of their act, or that it was wrong.
+If the person is affected by delusions as a result of their illness, they will be judged according to the facts as they understood them (as a result of their delusions).253 Courts also have the right to consider an individual's mental disability when sentencing.254 Intoxication (included from narcotics and drugs) can be a defence if the person did not know what they were doing or that their act was wrong, and if they were intoxicated without their consent, or were rendered insane at the time of the act.255 any successful prosecutions in Tonga's courts.
+There is some evidence that suicide attempts have been prosecuted, but these seem to have resulted in referral to mental health professionals.257 ed to take their own life.256 Despite attempted suicide being an offence, research does not show

-261 World Bank, Population, total - Tonga, [accessed 30 July 2021] https://data.worldbank.org/indicator/ SP.POP.TOTL?locations=TO
+246 World Bank, Population, total - Tonga, [accessed 30 July 2021] https://data.worldbank.org/indicator/SP.POP.TOTL?locations=TO